 If you have an angry client who wants to sue you, that client could only go after the assets of the corporation and not your personal assets such as your car or home.

 Limited liability is more beneficial to those working in industries where they are more likely to be sued.
 Therefore, if you’re launching such a business, it might be smart to incorporate from the start.

 Corporate tax rates are generally lower than individual rates, so incorporating could give you a tax break since your company is a separate entity and not tied to your personal income tax.
 There may be other tax benefits – depending on your situation.
 However, the rules around this are tricky, so it would be wise to consult an accountant or tax lawyer.

 EASIER TO OBTAIN CAPITAL

 It is often easier for corporations to obtain loans and they can often get them at lower rates.
 This may be because banks view corporations as more stable.
 They’re not as risky as people.

-This post has just scratched the surface.
-There are many things to consider when making this decision – and they will be very specific to you and your business.
 The Corporations Canada website is a fantastic resource if you’re thinking about incorporating.
 They offer information specific to different industries, as well as FAQs and “how-to” guides for filing online.

 After consulting with a lawyer and accountant perhaps you might consider incorporating online.
 If you decide to go this route consider using Staples and Corporation Centre.ca to register your Canadian Business – that’s what WIBN did when we started our business and I found the process to be user-friendly and it also fit within our startup budget.